2 Higgs or not 2 Higgs

 The appearance of terms $(m_h^2/M_1^2)$ in $r_b$ is due to the derivative operator in the effective vertex~(\ref{eq:leff4}).
-The $\Box$ operator is replaced by $\Box\to-m_h^2$ when acting on an external Higgs particle and by $\Box\to0$ when acting on the vacuum.
+The $\Box$ operator is replaced by $\Box\to-m_h^2$ when acting on an external Higgs particle and by $\Box\to0$ when acting on the vacuum\footnote{We thank Nima Arkani-Hamed for a discussion on this point.
+This observation would also apply in a general effective theory analysis, like e.g. the one in~\cite{Mantry:2007sj}. }.
 Since $m_h$ corresponds to the physical mass, the $\Box$ operator automatically includes radiative corrections to $m_h$.

 The deviation of $r_t$ from unity is parametrically small, beginning at $\mathcal{O}(B^2/M_1^4)$.
 The deviation of $r_V$ scales similarly.
 In contrast, the deviation of $r_b$ does not scale with $(B/M_1^2)$.
 It can be parametrically $\mathcal{O}(1)$ provided that either (i) $\lambda_7v^2\sim m_{12}^2$ or (ii) $\lambda_{35}v^2\sim m_1^2$.